Damita Jo (album): Commercial blacklist

 Although lead single "Just a Little While" was initially predicted by journalists to be successful, its performance shifted when the blacklist was commenced, virtually disappearing from airplay "without much fanfare" less than two months after its release.
 The boycott drew attention from critics when providing commentary on the album.
 Langston Wertz Jr. of The Charlotte Observer commented that the incident made Jackson one of "the most villified [sic] female artists of all time" in the media, and as a result, "radio wouldn't play it and MTV wouldn't play her videos for 'I Want You' and 'All Nite', two songs that would've been out-of-the-park hits at any other point in Jackson's career".
 Allan Raible of ABC News expressed that "had the Super Bowl incident not happened, I have a feeling the rock-edged 'Just a Little While' and the Kanye West assisted 'Strawberry Bounce' would have been enough to make the album more of a success".
 Additionally, Doug Rule of the Metro Weekly pointed out that "the best tracks on Damita Jo are likely to be barred from commercial airtime" due to the blacklist, adding "in the case of first single 'Just A Little While,' never really [got] past go" as a reflection of the blacklist.

 Music channels owned by Viacom, including MTV and VH1, refused to air Jackson's videos or only aired them in minor rotation following the incident; it was classified as "a major catalyst" in the album's performance.
 Commenting on Jackson's absence on MTV after the Super Bowl performance, Jam said, "You can probably read between the lines with MTV.
 I would guess that if MTV wanted to play it, they would, but this is just speculation on my part.
 It certainly could raise a few questions if you have an investigative mind".
-Roger Friedman of Fox News ridiculed the decision, stating, "One thing is certain, however: Janet is being scapegoated for her Super Bowl 'wardrobe malfunction'. [...]
-Imagine that MTV, where illiteracy and lewdness thrive most of the day, would banish Janet's new video because of her "reputation".
+Roger Friedman of Fox News ridiculed the decision, claiming Jackson was "being scapegoated for her Super Bowl 'wardrobe malfunction'" and adding: "Imagine that MTV, where illiteracy and lewdness thrive most of the day, would banish Janet's new video because of her 'reputation'.
 Who are they trying to kid?
 Of course, MTV is a corporate cousin of CBS, where the original snafu happened.
-But that's just a coincidence!".
+But that's just a coincidence!"